vldmrmrv/ES-studies-sample/README.md

 ```python
 df2 = df.groupby(['DoM']).agg({'signalBOTH': 'sum'})
 ```
-*  Dataset that we just made can answer questions like - What day of the month will probably make a low of the whole month?
-(Best time for opening a Buy and Hold possition is with a huge margin first day of the month - based on this test, otherwise its actually a window of T-3 to T+3)
+*  Dataset that we just made can answer questions like - What day of the month will probably make the low of the whole month?
+(Best time for opening a Buy and Hold possition is with a huge margin first day of the month - based on this test.

 ![LoM](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/011_M%20Lo%20v%20UM%20by%20TDoM.png)